 - There are free services like Google, if you don’t mind them rooting through your data to learn about you.

-- There are free ones like Apple, if you don’t mind your data in a walled garden with access to it on their terms.
+- There are free ones like Apple, if you don’t mind your data in a walled garden with access to it only on their terms and their hardware.

 - The open-source solutions are dodgy, where they exist at all.

 for my-data-everywhere, I developed Devious Cloud.
 Set up a private

 Subversion or Mercurial repository for your cloud.
 Point

 Documents/Cloud on each of your machines at it.
 And the